jeffreysorgen/golf-club-sensors/README.md

 # Collecting Gyro Data
 (Step Three)

 The orientation of the club head determines whether the club is in play or is sitting in the golf bag.
 The Ready/Resting state is determined by the readings from the **Accelerometer**.
 When in play, in Ready state, we're able to begin recording motion with the Gyroscope.

 The code for the **Gyro** will identify when the device is Still, and then and prepare to record movement.

+_Collecting data for each physical stage of development:_
+- **Stage 1: collect on computer, communicate directly**
+- Stage 2: collect on computer, communicate via BLE
+- Stage 3: collect on second device to SD card
+  - MCU with attached SD card: nano33blesense or raspberry pi
+- Stage 4: collect on tablet or smartphone

 ## Creating Data Points